 GSK is known for its global initiative to make medicines affordable in developing countries and a recent partnership with Pfizer, another pharmaceutical company, to create ViiV, a company dedicated to fighting AIDS and helping communities affected by HIV.
 GSK has offices in more than 100 countries.
 The company reached sales of $37.9 billion in 2014 and employs nearly 100,000 people worldwide.

 The company’s noble goal of “enabling people to do more, feel better and live longer” has been tarnished in recent years, however, as several of its products have come under fire.
 GSK’s Avandia used to be the world’s best-selling diabetes pill and brought in $3 billion in annual sales.
 But after studies linked the drug to an increased risk of heart attack, Avandia sales were suspended in Europe and temporarily restricted in the United States.
 The consequences were drastic, with sales dropping to around $1 billion in 2010.

-In another scandal, in 2012, GSK paid fines of $3 billion in a historic federal case over illegal marking and withholding of data.
+In another scandal, GSK paid fines of $3 billion in a historic federal case over illegal marking and withholding of data in 2012.
 That case also involved Avandia, as well as two antidepressants, Paxil and Wellbutrin, and its asthma drug, Advair.
-The company is also facing litigation over some of its products that have caused debilitating side effects, including birth defects, suicidality and heart attacks.
+The company is also facing litigation over some of its products that have caused debilitating side effects, including birth defects, suicidal thoughts and heart attacks.